typpo/blog/source/_posts/2013-12-30-my-year-in-side-projects.markdown

 I work on side projects to stay sane and keep sharp.
 2013 was a crazy year - my side projects were very successful and they opened a lot of opportunities.
 At the same time, it was pretty stressful to stay on top of everything.

-I worked on 6 projects worth talking about this year:
+My 6 projects worth talking about this year, in chronological order:

 * [In 2013 Dollars](http://in2013dollars.com) - inflation reference
 * [Verified Facts](http://verifiedfacts.org) - conspiracy theory generator